Hubs-Foundation/hubs-docs/docs/hubs-features.md

 ## User Interface

-1. __Menu Button:__ Reveals links to user preferences, room controls and other useful information.

-1. __Menu Button:__ Reveals links to user preferences, room controls and other useful information.
+1. __Invite:__ Opens a dialog box with information on sharing the room with friends.
+More info is provided in the [Share Room Dialog](./hubs-features.html#share-room-dialog) section at the bottom of this page.

+2. __Mute:__ Toggles your microphone on/off.

-2. __Screen & Camera Sharing:__ Enables you to share your desktop, webcam, or phone camera with room members.
+3. __Share:__ Enables you to share your desktop, webcam, or phone camera with room members.
 The shared media will appear like a video in the room.
 Click this button again or use the [object menu](./hubs-features.html#object-menu) to remove the media.

-3. __Mute:__ Toggles your microphone on/off.

-4. __Share:__ Opens a dialog box with information on sharing the room with friends.
-More info is provided in the [Share Room Dialog](./hubs-features.html#share-room-dialog) section at the bottom of this page.
+4. __Place:__ Opens a search tool to find media you can bring into the room.
+Select from 3D models, scenes, avatars and gifs, or provide a URL or file for an image, video, model or scene.
+Additional objects that you can place are listed below:

-5. __Pen:__ Lets you draw in 3D space.
+    * __Pen:__ Lets you draw in 3D space.
 You can change the pen's size and color (see [Hubs Controls](./hubs-controls.html)), undo strokes, and generate 3D models from your drawing (see the [drawing menu](./hubs-features.html#drawing-menu)).

-6. __Camera:__ Creates a camera object that can take photos and videos of the room then add them to the room as objects.
+    * __Camera:__ Creates a camera object that can take photos and videos of the room then add them to the room as objects.
 When you take a photo or video, a link also appears in the chat.
 Click the camera button again to remove the camera object.

-7. __Media Browser:__ Opens a search tool to find media you can bring into the room.
-Select from 3D models, scenes, avatars and gifs, or provide a URL or file for an image, video, model or scene.

-8. __Object Browser:__ Displays a list of the media items that exist in the room.
-Click on the objects in the list for further options.

-9. __Member List:__ Displays information on the people in the room and lobby.
-Shows the number of room members, their names, and their device type.
-You can also access advanced user controls from this list.

-10. __Help:__ Opens resources to learn about Hubs.

-11. __Send Message:__ Sends text written in the chat box to all room members (including those in the lobby).
-Alternatively, press Enter after entering text in the chat box.

-12. __Create Object:__ Creates a room object out of the information in the chat box.
-For example, if there is text in the chat box, it will be converted into an image and pasted into the room.
-If there is a link to a media object (e.g., YouTube URL, Sketchfab object) the object will spawn in the room.
+5. __React:__ Opens a menu where you can select an emoji to spawn in the room.

-13. __Chat:__ Enables you to communicate via text chat, create objects or enter commands.
+6. __Chat:__ Enables you to communicate via text chat, create objects or enter commands.
 Commands include:

     /leave - Disconnect from the room.